enterprisemodules/ibm_profile/documentation/iib_machine/firewall.md

+## Experience the Power of Puppet for IBM MQ

-If you want to play and experiment with this type, please take a look at our playgrounds.
-At our playgrounds, we provide you with a pre-installed environment, where you experiment with these Puppet types.
+If you want to play and experiment with Puppet and IBM MQ, please take a look at our playgrounds.
+At our playgrounds, we provide you with a pre-installed environment, where you experiment fast and easy.

-Look at our playgrounds [here](/playgrounds#mq)
+{% include super_hero.html title="For IBM MQ" ref="/playgrounds#mq" %}

 ## Attributes